heribertroig/heribert-roig-personal/udacity_courses/project_3/README.md

     - To run ML pipeline that trains classifier and saves: `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`, which will generate `udacity_courses/project_3/web_application/models/classifier.pkl`

 To run the web app:
-1. Run the following command in the app's directory to run your web app.
+1. Run the following command in the app's directory to run your web app(`udacity_courses/project_3/web_application/app`).
     - `python run.py`